lr-m/lr-m.github.io/static/media/vr-2023-06-03-analysing-a-dirt-cheap-router_part_4.a3d1dcba4a0be6a95a41.md

 This method seems to be a much better solution than using ROP, as unless someone is monitoring traffic on the network, they would have no idea that we have executed shellcode on their device as everything is still running as normal.
 However, we do have to send a very large number of packets to write larger shellcodes into memory, but this could also be done over time to blend in to the background noise.

 The only issue with the current approach is that we cannot write to addresses containing 0's as values after 0 get cut off our overflow string, hence no control over *$ra*.
-Maybe for the grand finale of this project I'll overcome this issue and write some larger shellcodes that do some even more interesting things, we'll see!
+Maybe for the grand finale of this project I'll overcome this issue and write some larger shellcodes that do some even more interesting things, we'll see (Update: see part 5!).

 Thanks for reading, the [repo for this project](https://github.com/luke-r-m/Chaneve-Router-Analysis) contains everything discussed in all blogs in this series - feel free to check it out!